danielufeli/telegram-bot-microverse/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

+- Install Ruby in your system.
+To install Ruby, you can read the [Documentation](https://www.ruby-lang.org/en/documentation/installation/)
 - Go to the main page of the repo.
 - Press the "Code" button and get the repo link.
-- paste the repository link on the like: `git clone [https://github.com/danielufeli/telegram-bot-microverse.git]`
+- paste the repository link on the like: `git clone [https://github.com/danielufeli/telegram-bot-microverse.git]` or download has a Zip file.
-- on the CLI, run `bin/main.rb` to initialize the bot.
+- on the CLI, cd TElEGRAM_BOT_MICROVERSE folder
+- and run `bin/main.rb` to initialize the bot.
 - Navigate to your telegram account

 - On your telegram account search for :